rafammpp/django-clouding-unarchive/README.md

 ## My use case
 I use Plausible Analytics to track my website.
-I have a small server in one provider that I only use to track the pageviews events.
-But for making queries and retrieve the data, like the number of pageviews for the last ten years, I need a way more powerful server.
-So I have a second server in clouding.io that I only use to make queries to the database and retrieve the data.
-To avoid the complete cost of having the server running 24/7, almost 300$/month, I made this app to unarchive the server only when I or the web editors need it.
-I only need to click a button in the django admin panel and the server will be ready in 40 seconds.
-When the server don't have any activity for 50 minutes, it will be archived again.
-This way I only pay some cents per hour when I need it.

-So, if you have a team and need an expensive server only for some tasks, and you don't want to give access to the clouding.io panel to all the team, this app is for you.
+I have a small server in one provider that I only use to track the pageview events.
+However, for querying and retrieving data, such as the number of pageviews for the last ten years, I require a more powerful server.
+To avoid the high cost of running the server 24/7 (approximately $300/month), I developed this Django Clouding Unarchive app.
+It allows me to unarchive the server with a single click in the Django admin panel, making it ready for use in just 40 seconds.
+When the server remains inactive for 50 minutes, it is automatically archived again, resulting in a cost of only a few cents per hour when needed.
+This app is particularly useful for teams that require an expensive server occasionally but do not want to grant access to the clouding.io panel to all team members.